noamraph/nix-pills/pills/02-install-on-your-running.md

 You can inspect the database by installing sqlite (`nix-env -iA sqlite -f '<nixpkgs>'`) and then running `sqlite3 /nix/var/nix/db/db.sqlite`.

 <div class="info">

-If this is the first time you\'re using Nix after the initial installation, remember you must close and open your terminals first, so that your shell environment will be updated.
+Note: If this is the first time you\'re using Nix after the initial installation, remember you must close and open your terminals first, so that your shell environment will be updated.

 </div>

 <div class="warning">

 Important: Never change `/nix/store` manually.
 If you do, then it will no longer be in sync with the sqlite db, unless you *really* know what you are doing.

 </div>

 ## The first profile